 INTRODUCTION Rally driving, and Sweden's Bjorn Waldegaard and Hans Thorszelius won Kenya's silver jubilee safari rally on Monday (11 April).

-INTRODUCTION Rally driving, and Sweden's Bjorn Waldegaard and Hans Thorszelius won Kenya's silver jubilee safari rally on Monday (11 April).
+Background: INTRODUCTION Rally driving, and Sweden's Bjorn Waldegaard and Hans Thorszelius won Kenya's silver jubilee safari rally on Monday (11 April).
 The rally was one of the toughest drives in the 25 year history of the event.
 Only 12 cars made it to the finishing line in Nairobi out of the 68 which set off on the rally last Thursday (7 April).

 SYNOPSIS: The Ford Escort of Waldegaard and Thorszelius came storming through the mud on its way to Nairobi.